publisha/shakespeareplay/readme.md

 ![Turn off Generate CSS in the Export Options](images/2017/01/noCSS_inExportHTML.png)

-- You need only to make one change to the settings: do not include a stylesheet
+- You need only to make one change to the settings: **Turn off Generate CSS**
 - Locate the file just exported (it will be in your downloads folder)
 - Open this file in the text editor that you chose
 - Copy all of the lines inside the `<body>` tag (don't copy the `<body>` tags themselves, only what is inside.)